alpatamerr/streetweary/README.md

 #### Client

-These instructions are meant to be done solely in the client diretory.
+These instructions are meant to be done solely in the client's directory.

-Create an .env file with these environment variables (values can be with or without quotes):
+Create a .env file with these environment variables (values can be with or without quotes):

 - **REACT_APP_SERVER_URL=** http://localhost:5000/api
 - **REACT_APP_DEV_URL=** http://localhost:5000